cristianoc/arc-challenge/InPaintingARC.md

 An inpainting task consists of grids where the input is the same as the output except for a number of cells covered with a specific color.
 The outputs contain a recognizable patterns so that based on that it is possible to reconstruct the original grid from just the input.

-Here's an example of an inpainting task:
+Here's an example:

 ![inpainting-example](images/inpainting-example.png)

+The ARC-AGI dataset contains 21 inpainting tasks, 8 of which are for training and 13 for evaluation.

 ## Solution Approach